Roman Coins From the Secular Games

 Ancient Roman coin celebrating the secular games.

-But by August of 247, Phil was back in Rome and preparing for the most important event of his reign.
-In 248, Rome would observe the 1,000th anniversary of the founding of Rome in 753 B.C.
-This was an historic event and all of Rome was captivated by the multiple events over those six days.
+In August 247, Emperor Philip I returned to Rome after the war with Persia and started preparing for the most important event of his reign.
+In 248, Rome would observe the 1,000th anniversary of its founding in 753 B.C.
+This was a historic event, and all of Rome was captivated by the multiple events over those six days.

 More than 1,000 gladiators gave their lives during this spectacular event.
-Hundreds of exotic animals also battled the gladiators, including hippos, leopards, giraffes, lions and one rhinoceros.
-The crowds were not happy until either the gladiators or the animals were dead.
-It was a grotesque spectacle such as Rome had never seen before in such quantity.
+Hundreds of exotic animals also battled the gladiators, including hippos, leopards, giraffes, lions, and one rhinoceros.
+The crowds were unhappy until the gladiators or the animals died.
+It was a grotesque spectacle that Rome had never seen before in such quantity.

-But in order to honor the Emperor and the Secular Games with which he honored the Roman people, many coins were issued.
-Some coins had a column on the reverse to represent the Colosseum; some had different animals like lions, tigers, or a hippo.
-These Roman coins were valued as remembrances of a great Emperor as well as an historic event in Rome’s history.
-The coin pictured here is a Double Denarius of Philip I with an advancing lion on the reverse of the coin, like the lions killed in the Colosseum.
+Many coins were issued to honor the Emperor and the Secular Games with which he honored the Roman people.
+Some coins had a column on the reverse representing the Colosseum; some had different animals like lions, tigers, or hippos.
+These Roman coins were valued as remembrances of a great Emperor as well as a historic event in Rome’s history.
+The coin pictured below is a Double Denarius of Philip I with an advancing lion on the reverse, like the lions killed in the Colosseum.

-For nearly 1,800 years this coin has been a treasured souvenir of one of the most important celebrations in all of Roman history – the 1,000th Anniversary of the Founding of Rome.
+For nearly 1,800 years, this coin has been a treasured souvenir of one of the most important celebrations in Roman history—the 1,000th Anniversary of Rome’s founding.

 Explore More On APMEX